 The United States Supreme Court has repeatedly and unequivocally held that, under the Due Process Clause of the Fourteenth Amendment, a state may not ban abortion prior to viability of the fetus.

-On December 20 we filed a Notice of Supplemental Authority, informing the Court of recent developments in several other abortion ban cases across the country.
+On December 20 and February 27 we filed Notices of Supplemental Authority, informing the Court of recent developments in several other “heartbeat” abortion ban cases across the country.